 “What a catch!” is surely what every fisher thinks when they see a fully grown wels catfish at the end of their line.
 The wels catfish usually grows to 47-63 inch (120-160 cm) long and weighs up to 110 lb (50 kg).
 It’s rare that these fish get any bigger or heavier.

 But there are more and more reports of giant wels catfish that are 9.8 to 16.4 feet (3 to 5 meters) long and weigh 440-881 lb (200-400 kg).
 It seems like some people might be exaggerating.
 In 2015, a wels catfish was found in the Italian river of Po weighing 279 lb (127 kg) and measuring 8.75 feet (2.67 meters) long.

 Senses and Abilities

 The Animal With the Best Sense of Taste

 When finding food, the wels catfish’s eyes don’t play a major role.
 It has a very good sense of taste and smell that it can rely on.
 The wels catfish has the most taste buds of all animals: over 250,000.

 The wels catfish can live to be 50, sometimes even 80 years old.

 Between May and June, the male digs a trough.
 In this trough, the female lays 200,000 eggs.
 The male then fertilizes them.

-This fact sheet was submitted by animalfunfacts.net fan Naima.
-Thanks for your amazing article!
+These facts were submitted by animalfunfacts.net fan Naima.
+Thanks!
 Do you want to write a fan factsheet?